SDCG69/SDCG-V10/content/fiction/planestory.md

 Clara barely caught her breath before Ethan’s fingers dipped lower, tracing her asshole with slick pressure.
 "You want more?" he murmured, and she nodded frantically, her hips pushing back against him.
 The first finger slid in easily, aided by more of the lotion he’d grabbed from the sink, and the stretch was exquisite.
 "Oh fuck," she gasped, her body clamping down around him.
 Ethan chuckled darkly, adding a second finger, scissoring them gently as he fucked her deeper.
 "You take it so well," he praised, his voice rough.
 "Think you can handle more?".
 "Mhmm," she moaned.

 She barely registered the sound of a foil packet tearing, but then Ethan was standing, his cock rock hard with arousal as he rolled the condom on.
 Clara braced her hands against the sink as he added another helping of lotion and guided himself to her rear entrance.
-The first thrust stole her breath—slow, deliberate, filling her inch by inch until their hips met. \"Fuck,\" Ethan gritted out, his hands tightening on her waist. \"You’re so tight.\" Clara could only nod, her nails digging into the laminate as he pulled out almost completely before driving back in, harder this time.
+The first thrust stole her breath—slow, deliberate, filling her inch by inch until their hips met.

+"Fuck," Ethan gritted out, his hands tightening on her waist.

+"You’re so tight."
+Clara could only nod, her nails digging into the laminate as he pulled out almost completely before driving back in, harder this time.
 The pace was relentless from the start, each thrust punching a moan from her lips.

 One hand slid around her hip, his fingers finding her clit again, and Clara cried out as pleasure coiled tight in her belly.
 "That’s it," Ethan growled, his breath hot against her ear.

 Clara nearly sobbed at the stretch, the fullness.
 Ethan’s thrusts grew erratic, his cock pulsing inside her as he chased his own release.
-"Tell me," he demanded, his dick fucking her ass in time with her own hip movements.
+"Come for me," he demanded, his dick fucking her ass in time with her own hip movements.
 A third orgasm ripped through her, and Ethan followed with a groan his hips stuttering as he came.

 They stayed like that for a moment, panting, before Ethan carefully pulled out.
 Clara turned, her legs shaky, and Ethan caught her before she could stumble.
 His hands were gentle now, cupping her face as he kissed her, slow and sweet.
 "You okay?" he asked, his thumb brushing her cheekbone.
 Clara nodded, her smile lazy and sated.
 "Better than okay."
 Ethan grinned, pressing one last kiss to her forehead before they cleaned up as best they could in the tiny space.